 Step 1: Decide How Your Business Will Be Classified

 I have helped people and organizations from all across the country set up thrift stores.
 The major problem in starting a thrift store is discovering where to get, and keep getting, good merchandise.
-People are use to donating their used or unwanted clothes to thrifts run by charities across the country.
+People are used to donating their used or unwanted clothes to thrifts run by charities across the country.
 Many people do not even know that these thrift stores only give a small percentage of the money to the charity that is on the door.
 They are run for profits, and big profit at that.
 If you have a charity to affiliate your business with in order to receive donations, then this is a great way to do it.
-Most people, who run for profit businesses, do not want to go through the legal steps necessary to take donations and advertise a charity's name on their door.
+Most people who run for-profit businesses do not want to go through the legal steps necessary to take donations and advertise a charity's name on their door.
 However, it is not that difficult to set up.
 I do this on a regular basis.
 Nevertheless, it is not necessary.

 Step 2: Advertise That You Are Buying Used Items